Castor and Pollux (elephants)

 One of the elephants is shot for its meat in December 1870.

-Castor and Pollux were two elephants kept at the zoo Jardin des Plantes in Paris.
+Castor and Pollux were two elephants kept at the zoo Ménagerie du Jardin des plantes in Paris.
 They were killed and eaten, along with many other animals from the zoo, in late 1870 during the Siege of Paris.
 The two elephants may have been siblings, and were named after the twin brothers of Greek and Roman mythology.
 They had been popular before the siege for giving rides on their backs around the park, but the food shortages caused by the German blockade of the city eventually drove the citizens of Paris to kill them for their meat.

 History

 On 19 September 1870, Prussian forces encircled Paris.
 Rather than bombarding the city into surrender the German high command decided to blockade the city to force a quick surrender.
 The Parisians managed to hold out until 28 January 1871 (when they surrendered after three days of shelling ordered by Otto von Bismarck who had become tired of the ineffective tactics of the high command).
 During the siege food became scarce and the populace were forced to turn to unusual sources for their meat.

 The Christmas Day menu from a Parisian restaurant featured fine wines and dishes of exotic animals.